Trip PlannerSafety

 Emergency contacts

 Add up to two emergency contacts (primary and secondary) with their name, email, and phone number.
-These are the people who receive an alert email if your timer fires, and whose contact details are shown on your trip page when an alert is active.
+These are the people who receive an alert email if return-by monitoring or the Check-in Timer fires, and whose contact details are shown on your trip page when an alert is active.

 Emergency contacts are set in Account settings → Emergency tab.